'Rare' Lizard juniper plant reintroduction hope by conservationists

 "The 13 individuals live close together [in the wild] and we want to see if former sites where they used to be found might be suitable for the reintroduction," Mr Martin said.

-"It will help protect them if something bad happens to those in the Gew Graze Valley."'Protect our habitats'
+"It will help protect them if something bad happens to those in the Gew Graze Valley."

 Dr Tim Pettitt, from the Eden Project, said seedlings had been germinated from the collected seeds, but they had to be "robust enough" before being reintroduced.